ringcentral/ringcentral-api-docs/docs/basics/partner-compatibility.md

 ## Creating Apps

-The first step in making your application available to our partner's customers is to select the partner your app can be made available to when you initially create your app.
-In step 2 of the [Create Application Process](../create-app/) you must:
+The first step in making your application available to our partner's customers is to set the proper access permissions when you initially create your app.
+There are two ways to make your app available to RingCentral brand partners when configuring "who will be authorized to access your app?"
+They are:

-1. Make sure your app is Application Type is set to "Public."
-2. Select your desired partners under "Carrier." *By default, all are selected.*
+1. Select "All RingCentral customers."
+When this is selected, your app will be made available to all RingCentral customers, including those of our brand partners.
+If RingCentral were to add more brand partners, then your app will automatically be available to them as well. *This is the recommended option.*

+2. Select "Only customers of selected brand partners," then select the specific brand partners you want to limit access to.
+For those wishing to maximize the reach of their application, we recommend selecting "All RingCentral customers."

 <img class="img-fluid mx-auto d-block" src="../partners-create-app.png" style="max-width:500px" />

-*If a partner is not selected, then customers associated with that partner will be prohibited from authenticating or using your application.*

 ## Authentication